Understanding Additional Insureds in Renter´s Insurance Policies

 Case Study 2: Landlord as an Additional Insured

-A landlord may want to be an additional insured to protect themselves from potential liability claims arising from tenant activities, thereby fostering a more secure landlord-tenant relationship.
+In some rental agreements, landlords require to be named as additional insureds.
+This scenario protects landlords from potential liability claims arising from tenant activities, thereby fostering a more secure landlord-tenant relationship.